dwainejade/dwaine-todo-list/README.md

 4. user can mark todos as done
 5. user can show or hide completed todos
 6. todos are saved in localStorage and remain on refresh
+7. the list container's height is fixed and scrollable

 ### Missing Features
 1. no backend used